stevieb9/voxelab-aquila/README.md

 Installing the BLTouch bed leveler is an exercise for the reader.
 Configuring it is however part of this guide.

-Thanks to [alexqzd](https://github.com/alexqzd/Marlin) over on Github, as the software and much of the documentation came from him.
+Thanks to [alexqzd](https://github.com/alexqzd/Marlin), as the  software and much of the documentation came from him.

 There you can fetch alternate printer and display firmware images.
 The ones listed below are just the ones I use for my own printer.